What I Need to Know about Incident Reporting

 Who is responsible for investigating an incident or a hazard?

-The immediate supervisor or the person responsible for the work area / task or process where an incident occurred or hazard identified is responsible to investigate.
+The immediate supervisor or the person responsible for the work area/task or process where an incident occurred or hazard identified is responsible for investigating.

 Notification to commence an investigation

-The immediate supervisor or the person responsible for the work area/task or process (nominated by the reporter) will receive an auto-generated email notification from the HS&IM system immediately after a hazard or incident report is submitted.
+The immediate supervisor or the person responsible for the work area/task or process (nominated by the reporter) will receive an auto-generated email notification from unisafe@sai360.com as soon as a hazard or incident/near miss is submitted.

 This notification informs them that an incident has occurred or hazard identified and an investigation must commence as soon as possible.
-A direct link to the hazard/incident report is provided in the email notification.
+A direct link to the incident report is provided in the email notification.
+To notify the University of an actual incident of sexual harassment or sexual assault, please use the UniSA online SASH Reporting tool.

 Who should be involved in the investigation?